 Getting your doctorate in Consumer Sciences positions you to become a leader in the field as the next generation of university faculty.
-You will continue to build your expertise while working with highly productive faculty on the latest issues facing the consumer sciences.
+Build your expertise while working with highly productive faculty on the latest issues facing the consumer sciences.

 Master of Science in Consumer Sciences

-Building on your studies and experience, the master's program in Consumer Sciences teaches you how to create in-depth research about consumers and their consumption habits.
-You'll learn the concepts of consumer sciences that will prepare you for doctoral studies or managerial roles at companies in the personal finance, fashion and retail and hospitality industries.
+Learn how to create in-depth research about consumers and their consumption habits that will prepare you for managerial roles in the personal finance, fashion and retail and hospitality industries, or doctoral studies.

 Bachelor of Science in Human Ecology, Consumer and Family Financial Services

-A bachelor's degree specializing in Consumer and Family Financial Services will give you the skills needed for a rewarding career helping people understand and manage their personal resources, including time and money.
-This program prepares you for a variety of careers in the consumer and family financial service industry.
-And, it is the only program at Ohio State that incorporates the coursework needed to get you ready for the Certified Financial Planner examination.
+Specializing in Consumer and Family Financial Services will give you the skills needed for a rewarding career helping people understand and manage their personal resources, including time and money.
+It is the only program at Ohio State that readies you for the Certified Financial Planner examination.

 Bachelor of Science in Human Ecology, Fashion and Retail Studies

-An undergraduate degree focusing on Fashion and Retail Studies equips you for a career in the fashion and retail worlds.
-Whether you aspire to develop merchandising strategies for the next generation of men and women or manage a boutique, you will learn all aspects of the industry.
-Students in Fashion and Retail Studies also have numerous opportunities to make the most of their education at Ohio State through student organizations, internships, producing or designing for a student-run fashion show and more.
+A focus on Fashion and Retail Studies equips you for a career in the fashion and retail worlds.
+Whether you aspire to develop merchandising strategies or manage a boutique shop, you will learn all aspects of the industry.
+Abundant opportunities at Ohio State through student organizations, internships, producing or designing for a student-run fashion show enriches your learning and experience.

 Bachelor of Science in Hospitality Management

-The Bachelor of Science in Hospitality Management prepares you for a professional management career in the hospitality-tourism industry.
-This comprehensive program balances content on business, management, people, service and operations across the curriculum.
-Students who graduate with a BS in Hospitality Management have a competitive edge over others pursuing careers in the industry.
+Get prepared for a professional management career in the hospitality-tourism industry.
+This comprehensive program balances content on business, management, people, service and operations.
+Students who graduate with a bachelor's in Hospitality Management gain a career competitive edge in the industry.

 Minor in Consumer Sciences